qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 .. tip:: **Sharing style files between databases**

   You can only save your style in a database if the layer comes from such a database.
-You can't mix databases (layer in Oracle and style in MSSQL for instance).
+You can't mix databases (layer in Oracle and style in MS SQL Server for instance).
 Use instead a plain text file if you want the style to be shared among databases.